JohnnyDevNull/jp-open-apps/concepts/OpenTimeTrackingApp.md

   - Duplicate rows: default action (skip with report); where to show/download the report?
   - Fuzzy duplicates (same startAtUtc/endAtUtc but different note): treat as new or duplicate?
 - Deletion safety:
-  - Confirm dialogs text; bulk delete allowed?
-Soft-delete needed or hard delete is fine?
+  - Confirm dialogs text; bulk delete allowed. **No Undo-Toast** — once deleted, data is permanently removed.
+Hard delete only.

 ## UI Flows Overview
 Open questions / decisions needed: